 How long can cavities go untreated?

 It’s important to get treatment as soon as possible, as they just continue to get worse.
-It only takes around three to six months for a cavity to reach the interior pulp of your tooth.
-When the infection reaches this, a dental filling won’t be enough to treat the decay.
-We’ll have to look into a root canal or even extraction of the tooth, depending on the severity.
+It only takes three to six months for a cavity to reach the interior pulp of your tooth.
+A dental filling won’t be enough to treat the decay when the infection reaches this.
+Depending on the severity, we’ll have to look into a root canal or even tooth extraction.

 When is a cavity too far gone?

 Severe infection needs more than a dental filling.
 When there are large holes in your teeth, you may require a dental crown to stabilize your tooth.
 If the decay is too persistent to stop, or your gums are infected and can’t support your teeth like they need, extraction is the solution.
-While we offer tooth replacement options, we have to get your oral health on track first, before exploring those options.
+While we offer tooth replacement options, we must get your oral health on track first before exploring those options.

 Do cavities get worse with age?

 Cavities in seniors have become more and more prominent.
 As we age, our gum tissue recedes more, exposing more of the soft part of your tooth.
-It’s easier for bacteria to get into this area of the tooth and start to eat through the protective layers.
+It’s easier for bacteria to get into this tooth area and eat through the protective layers.

 How many cavities is normal?